-Ad Visibility and Viewability
+Ad Visibility and Ad Viewability

-It’s not always easy to tell the difference between viewability and visibility.
+It’s not always easy to tell the difference between ad viewability and visibility.
 Many platforms even use the terms interchangeably.
 Officially, viewability means the possibility of an ad to be seen and visibility means the immediate visibility of an ad as soon as it is loaded.

 I’m sure this still sounds similar to many people.
 So let’s look at the terms in a bit more detail: